How to Plant a Small-Space Organic Garden

 - Always check the plant tags so you know how much space to leave between plants.

 - Plant some flowers and herbs in your raised beds, too.
-Not only are they pretty, but they’ll also draw pollinators (for more on that, read Create a Raised Bed Pollinator Garden) and some may even help repel insect pests.
+Not only are they pretty, but they’ll also draw pollinators and some may even help repel insect pests.

 Time to Plant!

-1. Fill the bed with Miracle-Gro® Performance Organics® Raised Bed Mix.
+1. Fill the bed with Miracle-Gro® Organics Garden Mix for Vegetables and Herbs.
 This will give you a just-right blend of fluff (so that oxygen can reach the plants’ roots) and density (for plant support).
 Both the soil and the container mix contain compost, which is full of microorganisms that help feed the soil and nourish your plants.

-2. Plant each of your Bonnie Plants® to the depth noted on the plant tag.
+2. Plant each of your plants to the depth noted on the plant tag.
 Vining plants, such as peas and cucumbers, and tall plants like tomatoes should be planted along the north side of the garden bed so they hog all sunlight.

 3. Follow steps 4 and 5 in the section above.